 13. Unless there are special perks (check your store), get cash instead of store credit when you sell your clothes.

+Imagine cold, hard cash when you think, “how much does Plato’s Closet pay for clothes?”
 You can get in-store credit when selling your clothes, but, at least for my store, there aren’t any perks.
-So unless they tell you about a better deal by getting in-store credit, stick with cash so you can use it anywhere.
+So, unless they tell you about a better deal by getting in-store credit, stick with cash so you can use it anywhere.

 14. Shop Plato’s Closet on Fridays and Mondays — avoid Saturdays.